 American poet Hart Crane died by suicide on April 27, 1932, at the age of thirty-two.
 He was on a ship returning to New York from Mexico when he threw himself overboard in the Gulf of Mexico.
 His body was never recovered.

 Crane grew up in Cleveland, Ohio, the only son of parents who fought often and who divorced when he was seventeen.
-His father was overbearing and his mother, who suffered from mental illness, was stifling and needy.
+Crane considered his father to be overbearing and his mother, who suffered from mental illness, as stifling and needy.

 When he was 20 Crane wrote to his mother: “I don’t want to fling accusations, etc., at anybody, but I think it’s time you realized that for the last eight years my youth has been a rather bloody battleground for your’s and father’s sex life and troubles.”